David L. McCain

-David Lucius McCain (July 23, 1931 – November 11, 1986) was a justice of the Supreme Court of Florida from December 14, 1970 to August 31, 1975, when he resigned after being caught taking bribes.
-He then became a drug smuggler, and was for several years a fugitive, until his death.
+David Lucius McCain (July 23, 1931 – November 11, 1986) was a justice of the Supreme Court of Florida from December 14, 1970 to August 31, 1975, when he resigned after being accused of taking bribes.
+He then became an accused drug smuggler, and was for several years a fugitive, until his death.

 Early life, education, and career

 Born in Sebastian, Florida, McCain graduated from the University of Florida in 1955 and entered the practice of law, where he was successful as a trial lawyer.
 In 1966, he joined the Republican Party to support the candidacy of Claude R. Kirk Jr., who won the gubernatorial race and appointed McCain to the Florida Fourth District Court of Appeal.
 This comes on the heels of McCain attempted to run for a seat in the Florida House of Representatives; where after he lost, he switched his party affiliation in 1962.
 McCain ran for a seat on the Florida Supreme Court in 1968.